 Greetings, as we head into fall -- a number of new features are being planned for the site.
 You may have already seen a few.
 For one, the squadron numbers and serials flown sections of a pilot page have been given more room, and, soon, more information (incident report) will be able to be added when adding a date / serial no in the pilots 'aircraft flown' section.
 That will move the site closer and closer to showing ORB / logbook details.

 But one feature that was very simple to add, and, potentially very useful -- was a recent change to hyperlink the pilot's squadron number on the pilot page to go to a page that lists all other pilots having the same airforce / squadron identification -- and so far, the results are fascinating.
-For example one of our users (Kevin Charles son of Spitfire pilot) has been diligently adding pilots from 92 Squadron and other squadrons during a particular date range primarily operating out of Italy.
-As a result, a lot of squadron pilots are showing up on the site, and now those that flew as part of a particular squadron can be seen on one page.
-From ... read more ...
+For example one of our users (Kevin Charles son of Spitfire pilot) has been diligently adding pilots from 92 Squadron and other squadrons of 244 Wing during a particular date range primarily operating out of Italy.
+As a result, a lot of squadron pilots are showing up on the site, and now those that flew as part of a particular squadron can be seen on ... read more ...

 I was recently contacted by the daughter of Captain M. Balan, who flew with Number 4 Squadron of the RIAF during the closing days of WWII and subsequently with Number 4 Squadron in Japan as part of the occupying force.